Login/Sign Up

 Have a query?

-Ondiover Oral Drops contains Ondanestron, which works by blocking the action of a chemical in the body (serotonin) responsible for causing nausea and vomiting.
+Ondiover Oral Drops contains Ondansetron (an antiemetic) that works by blocking the action of a chemical (serotonin) in the body that triggers nausea and vomiting.
+As a result, Ondiover Oral Drops helps prevent the sensation of nausea and vomiting.